marklogic-community/corb2/README.md

 * **INSTALL** (default is false; set to 'true' or '1' for installation)
 * **URIS-MODULE** (URI selector module written in XQuery or JavaScript.
 Expected to return a sequence containing the uris count followed by all the uris.
 Optionally, it can also return an arbitrary string as a first item in this sequence - refer to URIS\_BATCH\_REF section below.
 XQuery and JavaScript modules need to have .xqy and .sjs extensions respectively.
 JavaScript modules must return a ValueIterator.)
 * **URIS-FILE** (If defined instead of URIS-MODULE, URIS will be loaded from the file located on the client.
 There should only be one URI per each line.
 This path may be relative or absolute.
 For example, a file containing a list of document identifiers can be used as a URIS-FILE and XQUERY-MODULE can query for the document based on this document identifier.)
+* **URIS-LOADER** (Java Class that implements com.marklogic.developer.corb.UrisLoader.
+A custom class to load URIS instead of built-in loaders for URIS-MODULE or URIS-FILE options.)
 * **PROCESS-TASK** (Java Class that implements com.marklogic.developer.corb.Task or extends com.marklogic.developer.corb.AbstractTask.
 Typically, it can talk to XQUERY-MODULE and the do additional processing locally such save a returned value.)
   * `com.marklogic.developer.corb.ExportBatchToFileTask` (Generates _**a single file**_, typically used for reports.
 Writes the data returned by the XQUERY-MODULE to a single file specified by EXPORT-FILE-NAME.
 All returned values from entire CoRB will be streamed into the single file.
 If EXPORT-FILE-NAME is not specified, CoRB uses URIS\_BATCH\_REF returned by URIS-MODULE as the file name.)
   * `com.marklogic.developer.corb.ExportToFileTask` (Generates _**multiple files**_.
 Saves the documents returned by each invocation of XQUERY-MODULE to a separate local file within EXPORT-FILE-DIR where the file name for each document will be the based on the URI.)